 The jury report states:

 “Romain Mader’s Ekatarina is notable for the humour and irony with which he addresses serious issues: solitude, love, exploitation and the female body.
 In this Chinese box of a project, each layer opens to reveal a new interpretive possibility.
 What is real here, and what is fiction?
-In the invented Ukrainian town of Ekaterina, mysteriously populated only by women, Mader - or the character he plays - looks for love.
+In an invented town in the Ukraine, mysteriously populated only by women, Mader - or the character he plays - looks for love.
 Unremarkable in appearance, he spends time with aspiring models and beauty queen hopefuls, frozen behind their smiles.

 In a slick style familiar from commercial snapshots, social media and tourist material, we are drawn into a world of exploited women, mail-order brides, sexual tourism, and pervasive media attention.
 But Mader’s depiction is funny, naive, absurd, light-hearted, and it is this contrast between the subject and its exploration that gives Ekaterina its unexpectedly moving power."